Is 2021 going to be the year you learn how to start an eCommerce business from scratch?

-- Best WordPress and WooCommerce hosting providers of 2020 compared – your go-to comparison of the best hosting offers for WordPress and WooCommerce
+- Best WordPress and WooCommerce hosting providers of 2021 compared – your go-to comparison of the best hosting offers for WordPress and WooCommerce.

-- Best cheap WordPress hosting: 10 options for under $3.95 / month – read this if you’re on a tight budget
+- Best cheap WordPress hosting: 10 options for as low as $0.99 / month – read this if you’re on a tight budget.

 No time to read?
 Two recommendations:

 - Go to SiteGround for a great all-around experience and optimized hosting environment.
 The SiteGround team will also help you set up WordPress and WooCommerce.
 Plans from $3.99 / month.

 - Go to Bluehost for a slightly more expensive hosting offering.
 Plans from $12.95 / month.
 Here’s a guide on how to install WordPress on Bluehost.

 Unsurprisingly, picking a design for your store is a vital part of the process.
 But it’s not only about choosing something that you like visually.
 Once again, we’re going to use research to pinpoint the type of design that’s most likely to work for your niche and product line.

 This is another thing that you can spy on your competition for.
 Go to their sites, pay attention to and note down the following details: